Apfelfrisch/Edifact/README.md

 ## Highlights
 * Parse and Write Files in a memory efficient and scalable way
-* Parse each Segment to its specific Object, this way we can define getter, setter and have Intelligent code completion
+* Parse each Segment to its specific Object
+* Define your own Segments

 ## Usage